 Arrange for attendance and participation of one or more of the following:

-International chapter development chairman or one of the committees.
+International chapter development chair or one of the committees.

 International president, other officer(s) or member(s) of the WiNUP board of directors.

 Other prominent WiNUP member(s).
 Active WiNUP members are a necessity – more than one if possible.